 To get the benefits of walking for health and fitness, you should first aim to hit your minimum exercise recommendations.
 Most health organizations recommend at least 30 minutes of walking per day, 5 days a week.
 That’s only a start – there’s more that you can do!

 1. Make a Habit to Walk Every Day

 The best way to ensure that you hit your daily minimum steps is to create active habits and make walking part of your daily routine.
-A great way to do this is to start taking a morning walk every day, but there are many other ways to work in walking.
+A great way to do this is to start taking a morning walk every day, but there are many other ways to work walking into your schedule.
 If you’re constantly trying to figure out where and when to walk, you’re likely to frequently miss your goals.
 Sustained daily walking also helps build up your endurance, making walks easier.
 Slow and steady wins the step race, while several days with no steps followed by one day of a huge step count can lead to fatigue and injury.

 2. Don’t Let Perfect Be the Enemy of Good